JacksonAllan/c_cpp_hash_tables_benchmark/README.md

 ## Built-in blueprints

-A "blueprint" is a combination of a key type, value type, hash function, comparison function, and key set against which to test each map.
+A "blueprint" is a combination of a key type, value type, hash function, comparison function, and key set against which to measure each map's performance.

 Three blueprints are included out-of-the-box: